VikashKumar1011/Working-with-scala-spark/README.md

 # Working-with-scala-spark
-Repository showing Scala with Spark use cases
+Repository showing Scala with Spark use cases -For tutorial Purpose